Cyanexplorer/posd2020/README.md

         // using Scanner::nextToken() to get all information to determine what to build,
         // and provid the argument the shape needed.
         // use functions in ShapeBuilder to build out the shape.
-        // the shape with invalid araument should be ignored (see example bellow).
+        // the shape with invalid argument should be ignored (see example bellow).
     }

     std::deque<Shape*> getResult() {